 - 2 cups whipped cream

 - 1 cup strawberries

-Add egg whites to the bowl of a stand mixer and begin beating on medium speed until frothy.
+- Add egg whites to the bowl of a stand mixer and begin beating on medium speed until medium peaks form.

-Add the sugar in a very slow but continuous pour while the mixer is going.
+- Add the sugar in very slowly 1 tablespoon at a time.
 Once all of the sugar has been added, increase the speed to high and beat until stiff peaks form and the mixture is glossy.

-Transfer the egg whites to the prepared baking sheet and use the rubber spatula to spread it out in a circle leaving an indentation in the center.
+- Transfer the egg whites mixture to the prepared baking sheet and use the rubber spatula to spread it out in a circle, leaving an indentation in the center.

-REDUCE THE OVEN TEMPERATURE TO 250°F and bake the pavlova for 1 HOUR, then turn off the oven and leave the pavlova in the oven until completely cool, about 3 hours.
+- REDUCE THE OVEN TEMPERATURE TO 225°F and bake the pavlova for 1-1.5 HOUR, then turn off the oven and leave the pavlova in the oven until completely cool, about 3 hours.

-Once cooled, gently remove the pavlova from the pan and place on the serving dish, then top with whipped cream and fruit.
+- Once cooled, gently remove the pavlova from the pan and place it on a serving dish, then top with whipped cream and fruit.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.